 People generally don’t expect assets that they buy, like cars, to appreciate in value.
 People get confused, however, when assets like gold or real estate go up and mistakenly refer to them as investments.
 You’re in good company, Buffett makes the same mistake.

 Assets are defined as items can own/hold which in the words of Mr. Buffett “itself isn’t going to do anything for you….it is an entirely different game to buy a lump of something and hope that somebody else pays you more for that lump two years from now than it is to buy something that you expect to produce income for you over time.”

-Investments, in contrast have the potential to grow (or shrink) and pay income in the form of dividends based on whether the owner/manager of the company can create value.
+Investments, in contrast have the potential to grow (or shrink) and pay income in the form of dividends based on whether the owner/manager of the companies can create value.
 Assets like gold and primary residences are non income producing passive lumps with intrinsic value while investments are active vehicles that require skillful management.

 Here is a list of assets and their investment counterparts: